The Titan: The underwater device that failed to reveal the hidden secrets of the Titanic

 6. Explosion or Fire Events: Although titanium and carbon fiber have good resistance to heat and fire, explosion or fire events can occur due to system malfunctions, improper fuel storage, or electrical equipment failure.
 These events can damage the systems and equipment on board the submersible, regardless of the hull material.

-In conclusion, the Oceangate company’s Titan submersible, despite its revolutionary features and its ability to conduct research in the deep ocean, failed to unlock all the secrets of the deep sea, much less to reach its goal of observing the wreckage. of the Titanic.
+In conclusion, the submersible Titan of the Oceangate company, despite its revolutionary features and its ability to conduct research in the deep ocean, failed to unlock all the secrets of the deep sea, let alone reach its goal of observing the wreckage of the Titanic.

 Although its rugged design, manned capability, and camera and lighting system made it possible to explore and document the underwater environment, the Titan faced challenges in terms of the extreme pressure it was exposed to and ultimately imploded.
 We will have to wait for the investigations that begin from this date to determine for sure the causes of such an unfortunate accident in the depths of the ocean that cost the lives of 5 people.